Phone

 Following the Second World War, international protection of individuals evolved from safeguarding specific groups to establishing universal protection for all human beings.

 • United Nations Charter: The Charter addresses human rights and fundamental freedoms in its preamble and in several key provisions, including Articles 1, 13, 57, 62, 68, and 76.
-These provisions emphasize equal protection against discrimination on the basis of race, gender, religion, ethnic origin, or language.
+These provisions emphasize equal protection against discrimination based on race, gender, religion, ethnic origin, or language.

 • International Covenant on Civil and Political Rights: Adopted in 1966, this covenant includes two optional protocols addressing individual complaint procedures and the abolition of the death penalty.
 The covenant imposes legally binding obligations on member states.

-• International Covenant on Economic, Social, and Cultural Rights: Adopted in 1966, this covenant establishes binding commitments regarding economic, social, and cultural rights.
+• International Covenant on Economic, Social, and Cultural Rights: Adopted in 1966, this covenant establishes binding commitments in the fields of economic, social, and cultural rights.
 Together with the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights, it forms the International Bill of Human Rights.

 Frequently Asked Questions About International Human Rights Law